September 2024

 Market movements over the quarter

-Strong equity performance, rising bond yields and the small drop in inflation expectations helped to keep the aggregate ‘buyout’ surplus of the UK’s 5,000 corporate defined benefit pension schemes at a healthy £260bn, as estimated by PwC.
+Despite falling bond yields, positive asset returns and falling long-term inflation expectations helped to push the aggregate ‘buyout’ surplus of the UK’s 5,000 corporate defined benefit pension schemes to a new record of £300bn in September, as estimated by PwC.

 UK inflation update